analogdevicesinc/msdk/Examples/MAX78000/FreeRTOSDemo/README.md

 ### Project Usage

-Universal instructions on building, flashing, and debugging this project can be found in the **[MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/)**.
+Universal instructions on building, flashing, and debugging this project can be found in the **[MSDK User Guide](https://analogdevicesinc.github.io/msdk/USERGUIDE/)**.

 ### Project-Specific Build Notes

 * This project comes pre-configured for the MAX78000EVKIT.
-See [Board Support Packages](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#board-support-packages) in the UG for instructions on changing the target board.
+See [Board Support Packages](https://analogdevicesinc.github.io/msdk/USERGUIDE/#board-support-packages) in the UG for instructions on changing the target board.
+* Setting the "DEBUG" flag to 1 in project.mk will configure TMR0 as an RTOS Stats Timer running at 32 kHz.
+Timer configuration is provided in FreeRTOS_Debug.c.

 ## Required Connections